Plus500 Review 2021

-I am a well-rounded financial services professional experienced in fundamental and technical analysis, global macroeconomic research, foreign exchange and commodity markets.
+I am a well-rounded financial services professional experienced in fundamental and technical analysis, global macroeconomic research, foreign exchange and commodity markets and an independent trader.

 Everything you find on BrokerTested is based on reliable data and unbiased information.
 We combine our 10+ years finance experience with readers feedback.
 Read more about our methodology